amandalemette/EQM2109/Turma_2021.2/Alberto_Hoyos.md

                                           Figure No. 7 Setting the probability model on Python

+Fourth step: Set the reactions rates for every case (mu equal from 1 to 5)

+In order to define every reaction rate is needed to take into account the species involved in every reaction.
+Furthermore, as the computational effort (memory, capacity of iteration and time simulation) is an important factor to determine which reaction has priority to start the iteration, it is suggested: Testing different low values for the reaction volumen (control volume) and the reaction time and rearranging the code (mu) giving priority to the propagation section.
+This last consideration is made according to that the propagation step increases the length of polymer radicals by the sequential addition of monomer molecules.
+So, the propagation reactions will continue until some chain termination or transfer step occurs (Al-Harthi, B.P.
+Soares, and C. Simon, 2006).

 ## Results:

 No results for the aimed properties (the monomer conversion, the polydispersity and the complete molecular weight distribution) were obtained as the simulation based on Monte Carlo did not run properly.